The Iceland Car Rental Travel Blog

 Packing List for Summer in Iceland (June - August)

-All the above can apply to the summer months too, but there are a few things that you shouldn’t leave out of your suitcase if you’re visiting during summer.
-These are primarily for hiking and outdoor activities that are more popular in the warmer months.
+All the above can apply to the warmer months too, but there are a few things that you shouldn’t leave out of your suitcase if you’re visiting during summer.
+These are primarily for hiking and outdoor activities that are more popular when it is milder.

 • Clothing Layers: Despite the temperatures in Iceland being higher in summer, the weather is famed for being changeable, so light layers are always the best plan.

-• Eye Mask: Especially if you are planning to camp in Iceland, you might want an eye mask to help block out the Midnight Sun.
+• Eye Mask: You might want an eye mask to help block out the Midnight Sun, especially if you are planning to camp in Iceland.

 • Bug Spray: Midges are notoriously common around bodies of water like lakes and ponds in Iceland, particularly from June to August, so bug spray can be a good idea.